 The two principal reasons for artificial rupture of membranes are (1) to induce or augment the labor process or (2) to assist in placement of internal fetal monitoring to provide the direct assessment of fetal status.
 Monitoring of the fetal heart rate as well as uterine activity can be easily obtained via external monitoring systems.
 However, in certain circumstances, more direct evaluation of the fetal heart rate or uterine activity is required during labor.
 The amniotic membrane presents a physical impediment to this form of monitoring, and to place a fetal scalp electrode or intrauterine pressure catheter the membranes must necessarily be broken before placement.

 Contraindications to this procedure are few and obvious.
-Artificial rupture of membranes should not be undertaken in the case of malpresentation, vasa previa, or an unengaged fetal head.
+Artificial rupture of membranes should not be undertaken in the case of malpresentation, vasa previa, Suspected velamentous insertion of the umbilical cord or in case of the unengaged fetal head or unstable lie.
+If the fetal Presentation is unknown or not fully engaged as the risk for cord prolapse is increased.
+If the pregnant woman is not in active labor or if the patient refuses the intervention.

 Amniotomy is easily performed with the use of specially designed hooks intended to grab and tear the amniotic membrane.
 The two most commonly used devices are (1) an approximately 10-inch rod with a hook on the end of the rod or (2) a finger cot with a hook on the end of the cot.
 With either device, the practitioner first assesses cervical dilation through the performance of a sterile digital exam.
 At the same time, assessment of the fetal presenting part is made, ensuring that the presenting part is, in fact, the fetal head and assessing that the fetal head is well engaged in the pelvis.
 After confirmation of both fetal presentation and engagement, the practitioner can proceed with artificial rupture of membranes.